The Monterey Bay Aquarium

 Whale Vertebrae

 We quickly learned our categories were too general for animal artifacts.
-Out of the 8 major taxonomic ranks to use, team members used phylum to classify the artifacts 85% of the time.
-We restructured our filtering and categorization system to use phyla instead.
+Through the cart sorting activity we discovered that out of the 8 major taxonomic ranks to use, team members used phylum to classify the artifacts 85% of the time.
+We pivoted from our current filtering system to use phyla instead, with the ability to drill down further if needed.

 "Most people will look at phyla or family, as opposed to bird fish or mammal.
 It'd be more useful to use the taxonomy, since it's a standardized way of categorization."